Omaar2000/MasterMicro/gui/README.md

 # function-plotter-

-master micro intern task1: an interactive function plotter built using Tkinter, Python
+A simple GUI app to plot a user-entered function built using Tkinter, Python

 ##  RUN <a name = "Install"></a>